eyabenltaief/CI-CD/README.md

 # Spring PetClinic Sample Application

+Spring Petclinic is a Spring Boot application built using Maven or Gradle.
 This project allows the Spring community to maintain a Petclinic version with a plain old **Spring Framework configuration** and with a **3-layer architecture** (i.e. presentation --> service --> repository).